pyconca/2018-web/pages/registration.en.rst

 There are many different kind of tickets available for purchase.
-Pycon Canada 2018 registration gives access to sessions from November 10-11th with sprints being free.
+Pycon Canada 2018 registration gives access to sessions from November 10-11th.
+Participation in the sprints is free

     * Student ($88 + Taxes & Fees)
     * Super Early Bird ($100 CAD + Taxes & Fees)